Rollin' (Bay City Rollers album)

-Rollin' is the debut studio album by Scottish rock band, the Bay City Rollers.
+Rollin' is the debut album by the Scottish rock band the Bay City Rollers.
 Released in October 1974, it included the commercially successful singles "Remember (Sha-La-La-La)", "Shang-a-Lang" and "Summerlove Sensation".
-The album also featured the song "Saturday Night" which was released as the fourth and final single from the album, however, failed to replicate the commercial success of the previous two singles.
-"Saturday Night" was later released in North America in 1975 and reached number one on the US Billboard Hot 100.
-Produced by Phil Coulter and Bill Martin, it was released via Bell Records and achieved commercial success internationally, reaching the top ten in Australia, as well as the top twenty in Finland.
+The album also featured the song "Saturday Night" which was released as the fourth and final single from the album, but the song did not chart in the UK.
+"Saturday Night" was later released in North America in 1975 and reached number 1 on the US Billboard Hot 100.
+Rollin was produced by Phil Coulter and Bill Martin, released via Bell Records, and achieved commercial success internationally, reaching the top ten in Australia as well as the top twenty in Finland.

-While the album itself was not released in the United States, several of the songs would later appear on the band's self-titled U.S. debut.
-It debuted atop the albums charts in the United Kingdom, later becoming certified Platinum by the British Phonographic Industry (BPI) for sales in excess of 300,000 copies, and finished 1975 as the 16th best selling album of the year in the United Kingdom.
+The album debuted in December 1974 atop the albums charts in the United Kingdom, later becoming certified Platinum by the British Phonographic Industry (BPI) for sales in excess of 300,000 copies, and it finished 1975 as the sixteenth-best-selling album of the year in the United Kingdom.
+While the album itself was not released in the US, several of its songs would later appear on the band's US album debut Bay City Rollers.